mguerrero1995/Encryptable/README.md

 **Owner/Developer:** Manny Guerrero
 **Website:** https://brand.page/Encryptable
-**Email:** encryptableservice@gmail.com
+**Email:** EncryptableService@gmail.com
 **Owner's Professional LinkedIn:** https://www.linkedin.com/in/manny-g-933970263/ **Date:** September 28, 2023
-**Version:** 0.2.0
+**Version:** 0.2.1
-**Status:** Alpha / Development Stage
+**Status:** Beta / Testing Stage

 ---

 ## ⚠️ Warning

-This application is currently in its alpha/development stage.
+This application is currently in its beta/testing stage.
 While we strive to develop a robust and secure file encryption tool, the application may contain bugs that could potentially lead to loss of data.

 **Users are solely responsible for any files that become irrecoverable due to use or misuse of Encryptable.
 It is highly recommended to exercise caution when using the application in its current state, including maintaining backups of all files to be encrypted or decrypted.**